devxtra-community/hayon/README.md

 * Redis
 * RabbitMQ

-If Redis or RabbitMQ are not running, **background jobs will fail**.
-That’s expected.
+⚠️ If Redis or RabbitMQ are not running, **background jobs will fail**.
+That's expected.

 ---

-## Backend Setup
+## 🔧 Backend Setup

 ```bash
 cd backend